bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b/README.md

 A project to create a digital effect pedal based on the Electro-Smith Daisy Seed that fits into a standard 1590B sized Guitar Pedal enclosure.
 Electro-Smith sells a guitar pedal, but it's a much larger format, and I wanted something as small as possible.
 The PedalPCB Terrarium was another option, but it's mono only, so I decided to build my own.
 This one is a smaller form factor than both, operates in Mono or Stereo, and has Midi support, so it's capable little pedal platform.

+This project is the Through-Hole parts version of my 1590b pedal.
+All parts are through-hole components and can easily be hand soldered.
+There is also a version of this same pedal where all parts are SMD parts that can be assembled by a fab such as JLCPCB, if you are looking for that, please check out my [Guitar Pedal 1590b-SMD project](../GuitarPedal1590b-SMD/README.md).

 ![FinalProduct](docs/images/FinalProduct.png) ![Backside](docs/images/Alive.png)

 ![CircuitBoard](docs/images/CircuitBoard.png) ![PCBs](docs/images/PCBs.png)